peoplepill id: kamala-harris

 Kamala Harris

-In the 1990s, Harris dated Speaker of the California Assembly Willie Brown.
-In 2001, Harris had a brief dating relationship with talk show host Montel Williams.
+In the 1990s, Harris dated Willie Brown, Speaker of the California Assembly (1980–1995) and then Mayor of San Francisco (1996–2004).
+In 2001, she briefly dated talk show host Montel Williams.

 Harris's sister, Maya, is a lawyer and MSNBC political analyst; her brother-in-law, Tony West, is general counsel of Uber and a former United States Department of Justice senior official.
 Her niece, Meena, is the founder of the Phenomenal Women Action Campaign and former head of strategy and leadership at Uber.